WASasquatch/was-node-suite-comfyui/README.md

 No node id is renamed.
 Two nodes are now a different node under the same menu name, two ids are gone and another node does the job of each, and ComfyUI offers to swap all four in.
-Widgets, slot counts, three menu labels and three results changed, and a workflow saved before v3 is carried across as it loads.
+Widgets, slot counts, three menu labels and four results changed, and a workflow saved before v3 is carried across as it loads.

 **Four retired ids.** Each one opens listed in ComfyUI's missing-node dialog.
 Tick it, press